Chiptune: Contemporary chiptune music

-In March 2012, the Smithsonian American Art Museum's "The Art of Video Games" exhibit opened featuring a chipmusic soundtrack at the entrance by artists 8 Bit Weapon & ComputeHer.
+In March 2012, the Smithsonian American Art Museum's "The Art of Video Games" exhibit opened featuring a chipmusic soundtrack at the entrance by artists 8 Bit Weapon and ComputeHer.
 8 Bit Weapon also created a track called "The art of Video Games Anthem" for the exhibit.
 In September 2015, the first music compilation based on Domo (NHK), Domo Loves Chiptune, was released on iTunes, Amazon, and all major music streaming services.

-The compilation features top artists in the Chiptune genre such Anamanaguchi and Disasterpeace.
+The compilation features top artists in the Chiptune genre such as Anamanaguchi and Disasterpeace.
 Domo Loves Chiptune also features the first Chiptune remix of the Domo theme song by Mystery Mansion.
 The New York City chiptune scene was also the subject of a documentary called Reformat the Planet by 2 Player Productions.
 This film was an official selection at the 2008 South by Southwest.

 Chip music has returned to 21st-century gaming, either in full-chip music style or using chip samples in the music.
 Popular games that feature chiptune elements in their soundtracks include Shovel Knight and Undertale.

-Live performances

-MAGFest and Chipspace
+Events

 Events take place all around the world that focus around the celebration and recognition of chiptune music.

+Blip Festival

+MAGFest's Chipspace

 In the United States, during Super MAGFest—a yearly convention that hosts a variety of video game-related events—popular chiptune artists such as goto80 and Chipzel have previously performed on the Concert Hall mainstage.
 A chiptune-focused mainstage show (aptly named "Chip Rave") typically occurs on the third day of the convention within the concert hall and has featured countless prominent faces in the chiptune community.